Trade stocks on eToro

-Delisting events may occur relatively infrequently but if a stock, bond, crypto, or ETF you hold is going through one then it is crucial that you understand how the process works.
-It could be that making the right decision protects your wealth.
+Delisting events may occur relatively infrequently, but if a stock, bond, crypto, or ETF you hold is going through one, it is crucial that you understand how the process works.
+It could be that making the right decision will protect your wealth.

 What does delisting mean?

-The term delisting explains the process where an asset such as a stock is removed from an exchange such as the London Stock Exchange.
-The crucial factor for investors to keep in mind is that after a delisting you will no longer be able to trade that instrument on the exchange.
+The term delisting describes the process in which an asset such as a stock is removed from an exchange such as the London Stock Exchange.
+The crucial factor for investors to bear in mind is that after a delisting, you will no longer be able to trade that instrument on the exchange.

 Common reasons for delisting